3D printing vs injection molding: an in-depth comparative analysis

 Injection molding: can minimize waste, and the remaining plastic can be recycled.

-IX.3D printing and injection molding: speed analysis and comparison
+IX.3D printing vs injection molding: speed analysis and comparison

 (i) Small batch production (1-100 parts)